 Conversations covered an incredible range of issues, from universal pre-k to funding for special education.
 Corps members were able to share reflections from their classrooms, and community members were able to share takeaways from their work in other fields and sectors.
 “I loved the exchange of information across all ages and experience levels,” said Mike Harries, co-founder of Teachers Supporting Teachers.
 “It was empowering and rejuvenating seeing BOTH groups, corps members who were exhausted from their first days back in the classroom and change makers across the city, give up their evenings to come together to discuss how we can better this world.”

 This point of the year is a crucial transition for our second year corps members.
-This past fall, they worked on focused around a particular development area for their classroom, such as social-emotional learning and personalized learning.
+This past fall, they worked on Impact Projects focused around a particular development area for their classroom, such as social-emotional learning and personalized learning.
 This spring, they’ll be building on this work, developing a theory of change based around how we could better serve our students and communities.
 The Pivot Dinner is a meaningful first step, and helped many corps members begin to consider how individuals can spark systemic change.

 “Throughout our conversation, I was reminded of how complex and deeply interwoven the issues around educational inequity are.
 I walked away from the evening with a larger commitment to continue learn about the sources of inequity and institutional racism- from legislation to socioeconomic factors, and everything in between,” said corps member Kelia Veiga, a kindergarten teacher in North Lawndale.